Chygos/Projects/Biology/README.md

 **Data Analysis**

 In the data analysis part differentially expressed genes in the diseased state were identified using a statistical method.
 This can be found in the [analysis file](analysis_file.ipynb).
 Exploratory data analysis and preprocessing techniques were performed before analysis.
+Pathway Enrichment Analysis was done to determine biological processes, molecular functions, cellular localisation and biological pathways these differentially expressed genes and their gene products are involved.

 NB: >This is a work in progress and can be updated.